Ratna-Babu/JNTUK-question-bank-solver/README.md

 ## Usage

-1. Upload a PDF file of question-bank (ALIET) using the file upload button
+1. Upload a PDF file of question-bank using the file upload button
-2. The system will extract text from the PDF
+2. The system will extract questions from the PDF
-3. Enter the subject and marks for the question
-4. Submit to receive an AI-generated detailed answer
+3. AI-generated detailed answer-pdf will be ready to download in a few seconds

 ## API Endpoints